-Apart from having a shift in the estimated central lags, the two lag distributions in the top panel of Figure~\ref{fig:duel} also have different shapes, with a ``Gaussian'' distribution for $\javelin$ and a discrete array of sharp peaks for the CZ13 method~(it is unclear whether the lag distribution derived by CZ13 has this spiky feature due to their large temporal bins).
-To investigate the origin of these differences, we simulated $5000$ sets of dual--band photometric light curves that have the same sampling and error properties as the NGC~5548 light curves using parameters of $\sigma=0.1\overbar{f_{B}}$, $\taud=566.2$ days, $\tau=16.2$ days, $w=2.0$ days, $A=0.5$, and $\alpha=0.64$.
-To eliminate any discrepancies caused by assuming a different transfer function width $w$ and intra--band lag, we choose not to use the best--fitting parameters from the left panel, which prefers a larger $w$ and a shorter $\tau$, and we impose zero lag between the continua in the two broad bands.
+Apart from having a shift in the estimated central lags, the two lag distributions in the top left panel of Figure~\ref{fig:duel} also have different shapes, with a continuous, quasi-normal distribution for \javelin\ and a discrete array of sharp peaks for the CZ13 method~(it is unclear whether the lag distribution derived by CZ13 has this spiky feature due to their large temporal bins).
+To investigate the origin of these differences, we simulated $5000$ sets of two-band photometric light curves that have the same sampling and error properties as the NGC~5548 light curves using parameters of $\sigma=0.1\overbar{f_{B}}$, $\taud=566.2$ days, $\tau=16.2$ days, $w=2.0$ days, $A=0.5$, and $\alpha=0.64$.
+To eliminate any discrepancies caused by assuming a different transfer function width $w$ and intra-band lag, we choose not to use the best-fitting parameters from the left panel, which prefers a larger $w$ and a shorter $\tau$, and we impose zero lag between the continua in the two broad bands.
 For each set of the mock light curves, we compute lag distributions from the $5000$ experiments for each of the two methods.
-The results are shown in the two right panels of Figure~\ref{fig:duel}, where the two lag distributions recover the input $16.2$--day lag~(vertical dashed line) but the shape difference persists.
-As expected, the lag distribution derived from $\javelin$ in the top right panel has a ``Gaussian'' shape that resembles the distribution we see in the top left panel for the data.
-For the CZ13 test, a close examination of the pattern in the bottom right panel reveals that the discrete peaks occur at half--integer lags while the distribution is heavily suppressed at integer lags.
+The results are shown in the two right panels of Figure~\ref{fig:duel}, where the two lag distributions recover the input 16.2-day lag~(vertical dashed line) but the shape difference persists.
+As expected, the lag distribution derived from \javelin\ in the top right panel is continuous and resembles the distribution we see in the top left panel for the data.
+For the CZ13 test, a close examination of the pattern in the bottom right panel reveals that the discrete peaks occur half-way between integer-day lags while the distribution is heavily suppressed at integer day lags.